CLIENT RELATIONSHIP & SERVICE

 How you can help: By expanding your centers of influence (COI) networks to include experts in areas beyond accounting or estate planning, you can also introduce clients to experts who can help with lifestyle and social planning, values and legacy, and health and wellness.

 Potential instability in relationships: Your clients may also be reevaluating professional, social and familial relationships to determine which will enrich their lives in retirement.
-For example, a Pew Research Center report stated that while the overall U.S. divorce rate is at a 50-year low, among those who are 55 to 64, divorce rates are climbing.
+For example, according to Psychology Today† while the overall U.S. divorce rate is at a 50-year low, among those who are age 50 and older, divorce rates are climbing.
 Pre-retirees may also be evaluating their relationship with you and your practice, wondering if you can provide the level of service that meets their needs.

-How you can help: Reinforce clients’ confidence in your value as a retirement planner, and be prepared to help them navigate big life changes as their needs and priorities change.
+How you can help: Reinforce clients’ confidence in your strength as a retirement planner, and be prepared to help them navigate big life changes as their needs and priorities change.

 2. Create your retirement brand — and share it with clients and prospects

-The answers to those questions will help you organize your firm’s resources around these customer needs in a way that can set you apart from your client’s other advisors, as well as competitor firms more broadly.
+Making retirement a specialization can help you organize your firm’s resources around these customer needs and help set you apart from your client’s other advisors in your messaging.
 Be sure to include not only investment strategies, but also health and lifestyle topics, which are keys to a successful retirement.

 3. Become a retirement concierge